No. You can come have a free tour, sit and have a coffee at The Workshop Cafe, take a class, or attend meet-ups and events.

 Yes, in order to work independently in our shops you are required to take the applicable safety class.

 For many tools, you’ll learn the basic steps for preparing the tool and making basic use of the tool.
 There are some tools that require design files or background knowledge–like the laser cutter, ShopBot, and CNC mill–and in those cases the safety class will not necessarily go into the details of how those files are created, or basic wood or metalworking skills.

 Definitely!
-We have state of the art conference rooms or The Workshop Cafe area which can accommodate just about any meeting or event.
+The Cafe area can accommodate just about any meeting or event.
 Just let us know and we will be happy to host your meeting or event.

 Yes, and we encourage you to.
 Simply call our front desk and make a reservation (248) 667-7157.
-Some machines are popular, but there are other machines where having a reservation also makes sense, like the CNC router where it takes a while to set up a job.
+Some machines are popular and have a time limit on the reservation, but there are other machines where having a reservation also makes sense, like the CNC router where it takes a while to set up a job.
 A reservation takes the time pressure off and lets other members know the machine will be in use.
 In addition we encourage you to call before your visit to make sure the machine is not already being reserved by another member or a class.

 First, there are materials that are not allowed in The VILLAGE WORKSHOP at all because of general safety.
 Any explosive, toxic, or otherwise harmful materials are not allowed.
 Likewise, items that are dangerous in construction, for example an un-certified tank under pressure, are not allowed.
 Second, each machine may have a list of materials that are acceptable or not.
 For example, galvanized steel cannot be cut on the plasma cutter or etched on the laser engraver because of the toxic fumes, and we cannot cut PVC plastic on the laser engraver because of the caustic fumes.
 These limitations are discussed in the safety class for each tool, but please also feel free to ask a staff member if you have a question.